lucas7788/EthereumSearcher/README.txt

 === Ethereum Searcher ===

-Given a block and an ethereum address, this API will search the ethereum blockchain for blocks which contain transactions with either a To or From address the same as the given address.
+Given a block and an ethereum address, this API will search the ethereum blockchain for transactions within a given block that have either a To or From address the same as the address specified.

 How to run the API: